Personal Flotation Devices vs Lifejackets

 Many pleasure craft operators neglect to care properly for their PFDs.
 Some people use their PFDs as a cushion in the pleasure craft.
 Others use them as fenders to protect the hull while the craft is docking.
 The material inside the PFD that ensures the floatability could break-up and the external shell could become torn.
 Some people will expose their PFDs directly to sunlight.
 The ultraviolet rays can damage the fabrics of the PFD.
 All of these behaviours are strongly discouraged.

 It is important that an infant wear a PFD that corresponds to his/her size and weight.
 An infant can easily lose a PFD that is too big.
-On the other hand, a PFD that is too small will not ensure proper floatation, and in both cases, the infant is at risk and may drown.
+On the other hand, a PFD that is too small will not ensure proper flotation, and in both cases, the infant is at risk and may drown.
 The personal flotation devices should be snug fitting, yet allow freedom of movement of arms and legs.

 There are two approved types of personal flotation devices:

 Make it a habit to periodically check the floatability of your PFD.
 It must keep the person face-up in the water.
-Conventional lifejackets and personal floatation devices both have the same use.
+Conventional lifejackets and personal flotation devices both have the same use.
 Each one has certain advantages and disadvantages.

 The PFD is comfortable.
 It is available in a wide variety of colours and styles with models that are designed for specific nautical sports.
 The main inconvenience of the PFD is that it offers a lesser degree of floatability.
 The standard lifejacket offers a much greater degree of floatability than a PFD.
 By its construction, the conventional lifejacket can turn an unconscious person face-up in the water and maintain this position until the person is rescued.
 However, it has the inconvenience of being larger and less comfortable than a PFD.
 This is why lifejackets are less popular than PFD's.